luci4nnn/HELLLOOO/README.md

 # HELLLOOO
 Helllo, hello! nice to meet you, my name is Lucian or Angelic!
 We are a system, but we don't share that often.
 I (Avery) will be the one usually using this!!!
-Along with Hastur and Noah.
+Along with Hastur and Amias.
 Feel free to interact, I don't bite!!!! :D